Skip to content

 Overview

 AMI's frontend is broken up into "panels," the primary visualizers in AMI.
-Each panel has a particular type, e.g: table, chart, heatmap, etc. To implement your own custom panel type, you will need to use the Web Panel Plugin interface.
+Each panel has a particular type, e.g: table, chart, heatmap, etc. In the rare instance you wish to implement your own custom panel type, you will need to use the Web Panel Plugin interface.

 The Web Panel Plugin is a Java factory that generates an AmiWebPluginPortlet which represents a panel instance.
 You will need to follow the general steps for setting up a custom Java plugin to get started.